hitesh34/Qml-VideoPlayer/README.md

 ## Future Scope
 1) Can improvise on the features by adding additional features like keyboard shortcuts.
 2) Enhance the User Interface of the Video Player application.
-3) Include widgets and make the UI more attractive and user friendly.
+3) Include widgets and make the UI more attractive and user-friendly.
+4) Add volume-related features and time stamps.